narasimhan-me/EngineO.ai/BRAND_GUIDE.md

 Primary tagline:

-> **“SEO on Autopilot.”**
+> **"Optimize any website for search & AI discovery."**

 Alternatives:

-- “Your AI engine for search growth.”
+- "Discovery Engine Optimization for search + AI."
-- “Shopify SEO, automated.”
+- "One DEO platform for products, content, and entities."
-- “Automate SEO.
-Accelerate sales.”
+- "Make your brand discoverable everywhere."

 ---